Bohemian Details by SVZ Interiors

 Sayre Victoria Ziskin has a background in fine arts and commercial advertising.
 She studied literature in London, received her BA at UC Santa Barbara and honed her artistic and intrinsic interior design skills at UCLA.
 She refined her ability by working for a high-end residential designer in LA before starting her own firm in 2010: SVZ Interior Design.
 As Principal designer, Sayre not only places importance on the aesthetic outcome of each project, she always puts her clients’ needs first and foremost.

 Sayre’s projects ricreate fresh sophisticated atmospheres, combining classic and timeless details with modern influences with a strong personality.
 Her spaces are the result of careful layering of several details: bold wallpapers, furnishings with a clean elegant vibe and striking décor to give each environment a unique touch of class.
-Discover Sayre Victoria Ziskin's interview and read all about her design approach and philosophy.
+Read our interview with Sayre Victoria Ziskin to find out more about her design approach and philosophy.

-During the economic crash in 2008 I got let go from a job at a large Advertising Agency in LA (along with many others).
+During the economic crash in 2008 I got let go from a job at a large advertising agency in LA.
 In order to make ends meet, I started refinishing and selling furniture.
 From there an interest sparked and I signed up for the interior design graduate program at UCLA.
 That was the beginning!

 Are there any specific trends that you're currently blending into your practice?